 You can read more about Debt Management and whether it is suitable for your situation in our Debt Management section.

 Debt Advice Foundation is a registered UK charity offering free, confidential support and advice on any aspect of debt, including Debt Management.
-If you need to talk to someone about Debt Management or would like to discuss the alternatives, please call 0800 043 40 50.
-Our helpline advisors are available Monday to Friday 8am to 8pm and Saturday 9am to 5pm.
+If you need to talk to someone about Debt Management or would like to discuss the alternatives, please call 0800 043 40 50 to speak to an adviser.